nadl40/mbnz-release/README.md

 ### artist and work relationships

-Both above scripts generate relationshipsSerial.txt file that is used by a script addRelationships.pl to add artist credits and works in the Musicbrainz Relationship tab.
+Both above scripts generate `relationshipsSerial.txt` file that is used by the script addRelationships.pl to add artist credits and works in the Musicbrainz Relationship tab.

 First, you have to have webdriver up and running.
 I'm using Opera driver